madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 - Therefore the class objects should never be in an illegal state
   * Error states can be valid states, but should be avoided for most types

+### enum
+- An enum is a set of names where the value can be any one of those values
+- Useful for discriminating between states/types
+- Useful for giving names to different values of a type with a small set of legal values
+- No fields, methods or operators
+- Can be argument in free functions and free operators
+- Strictly speaking, any type in a computer can be represented by an enum

+### union
+- Old mechanism from C
+- Does not help with types
+- Needs some form of discriminant to be useful
+- Needs a bit of supporting code to be correct, especially with regards to object lifetime
+- Basically obsolete, use std::variant instead, which has all the supporting code to be safe to use

 ## Minimal but complete